University of Perpetual Help System DALTA: Las Piñas campus

-A third entrance, the Manila Times Village entrance, was closed after complaints of noise from residents of the namesake of the entrance.
+A third entrance, the Manila Times Village entrance (colloquially referred to as "Times"), was closed after complaints of noise from residents of the namesake of the entrance.
 A special access gate was later opened just at the end of the University Lane for students and employees who live in the said village.

 Molino campus

-The 2nd UPHSD campus, located along a 6-hectare property along Salawag-Zapote Road, Barangay Molino III, in the City of Bacoor, Cavite, was established and inaugurated in May 1995.
-Currently, UPHSD-MOL caters to an estimated student population of 6,000 - a dramatic increase based on its initial 700 enrollees.
+The Molino campus was founded in May 1995 on a 6-hectare property along Barangay Molino III, Bacoor, Cavite, with an initial enrollment figure of 700.
+It caters to an estimated student population of 6,000.

 Calamba campus

-The 3rd UPHSD campus was established in 1996 in Barangay Paciano Rizal, Calamba, Laguna, with an initial enrollment figure of 360 students.
+The Calamba campus was established in 1996 in Barangay Paciano Rizal, Calamba, Laguna, with an initial enrollment figure of 360 students.
 To date, UPHSD-CAL's enrollment has increased to 7,500 enrollees.

 Student Life (Las Piñas Campus)

 Students and employees of the institution refer to themselves as Perpetualite(s) (Filipino: Perpetualista).
 It is with this united identity that all stakeholders are geared and focused to strive and achieve its primary principle of Character Building is Nation Building, and of being Helpers of God.